b-robotized/b_ctrldbox_commissioning/INSTRUCTIONS.md

 2. ### Configure Network:

-  Set a static IP address on your machine within the `192.168.28.x` subnet (e.g., `192.168.28.10`), with a netmask of `255.255.255.0.`
+  Set a static IP address on your machine within the `192.168.28.x` subnet (e.g., `192.168.28.201`), with a netmask of `255.255.255.0.`

-  Verify you can ping the ctrlX controller at its IP address.
+  *Note: `ROS_STATIC_PEERS` is configured so the IPs our ROS setup sees are `192.168.28.201` and `192.168.28.202`.
+One should be assigned to b-controlled-box, and another to commissioning container.*

 3. ### Configure the Environment:

   The repo contains a `.env` file which must be configured for the container to properly run.

-  - `HOST_NETWORK_INTERFACE`: Network interface name on which you've connected to `b-controlled box`
-    - via `ip addr` command, e.g. `enp0s8`
-  - `DOCKER_IMAGE_API_KEY`: API key we've provided for the container repository
-  - `CONTAINER_MACVLAN_IP`: static IP the container will have.
-    - take care to set it to `192.168.28.x` subnet!
+Rename `commission.env.example` to `commission.env` and adjust your host pc variables

 3. ### Make scripts executable: